drodriguezSRL/ORBSLAM3_implementation/how_was_it_made.md

 >[!IMPORTANT]
 > Ensure data is synchronized properly, i.e., left and right images must be taken at the same time (or very close) and IMU data must be well-timed and match with image timestamps (interpolation may be needed otherwise).

+### Fixing IMU preintregration

+When stereo-inertial was run for the first time, I got the following error: `Not preintegrated measurement`.

+This suggests there is a problem related to the IMU preintegration step in the visual-inertial SLAM pipeline.
+The code expected to have preintegrated IMU measurements ready for optimization but found none (or an invalid/uninitialized state).

+#### What's IMU preintegration?

+Datasets will often include high-frequency IMU readings and lower-frequency camera frames.

+SLAM pipelines like ORB-SLAM3 uses **IMU preintegration**, consisting of a mathematical process to efficiently combine multiple raw intertial measurements between two discrete time points (often between two camera keyframes) into a single summarized measument before optimizing the pose graph.

+This summarized measurement captures the cumulative effect of the IMU's accelerations and angular velocitieis over that time interval.

+The preintegration computes:
+- Relative rotation
+- Relative velocity
+- Relative position
+between two frames.

+#### Why's it needed?

+IMUs typically output data at hundreds or thousands of Hz, while camera frames come at tens of Hz.
+During SLAM optimization, you want to estimate the relative pose change between camera frames using the IMU data between them.
+Instead of including every single IMU measurement as a constraint (which would be huge and computationally expensive), you summarize all those IMU readings into one combined measurement.

+The preintegration accounts for IMU noise, biases, and the continuous-time dynamics, so the summarized measurement can be used in nonlinear optimization

+#### What can I do then?